 We also had the chance to run into the pads and push them down the field.
 This is one of those weird bucket list moments I have always wanted to do.
 You see players in movies pushing the pads down the field and it always looked fun.

 After our training session, we moved back to the stadium to have lunch.
 I didn’t realize that the athletic department has its own cafeteria and staff for athletes.
 Athletes work with a nutritionist to make sure they are getting the proper nutrients and meals each day.
 The food that we enjoyed was delicious.
 I wish I would have had this type of facility when I was a competitive swimmer in college.

 The afternoon was spent the afternoon touring the rest of the football facility.
 From the state of the art athletic training room to the locker rooms I was so impressed with the OSU facilities.
 WOW!

 We also met with a group of players and one of their coaches to learn more about how they balance school and football.
 These players impressed me like nothing else!
 Their dedication to not only their schooling but the team came through without them really talking about it.
 You could see how well they got along with each other and the coaching staff.

 They have so much pride in playing for Oklahoma State University!

 Football 101 was truly amazing to participate in.
-I not only learned about the game of football but I spent the day surrounded by woman who encouraged each other, cheered each other on and celebrating being there.
-It didn’t matter if you missed the ball, couldn’t kick it or didn’t know what was happening this group of woman encouraged each other with cheers and high fives.
+I not only learned about the game of football but I spent the day surrounded by women who encouraged each other, cheered each other on and celebrating being there.
+It didn’t matter if you missed the ball, couldn’t kick it or didn’t know what was happening this group of women encouraged each other with cheers and high fives.
 I wish I could bottle the encouragement and joy that was present this day and share it with more people.

 Truly a day that I loved!!!
 We could all learn a little something from being a Classy Cowboy!